Best Compact Camera – Looking for better quality than your smartphone?

 With the best will in the world, it’s not always practical to have a large camera with you.
 That’s where a compact camera comes in extra handy, something that you can slip into your pocket ready to shoot at a moment’s notice.

 The compact camera market is diverse, but it has undeniably changed a huge amount in the past few years.
 It’s no longer a case of simple point and shoots, as for the most part, your smartphone fulfils that job.
 Now, a compact camera has to offer something extra – that could be a larger sensor, a longer zoom, or something else entirely.

-Here we’ll take a look at six of the best compact cameras you can currently buy.
+Here we’ll take a look at some of the best compact cameras you can currently buy.

-Not only do you have a one-inch sensor, you get a 24-70mm (equivalent) lens which offers an f/1.8-f/2.8 maximum aperture.
+Not only do you have a one-inch sensor, you get a 24-200mm (equivalent) lens which offers an f/2.8-f/4.5 maximum aperture.
 High-speed shooting is available – pretty incredible for a pocket camera – you can shoot at 24fps.
 The autofocus system is also pretty impressive, so you could conceivably use this camera to shoot sports and action.

-Other exciting features include 4K video, inbuilt wi-fi and a tilting screen – still no touchscreen though.
-You do get a cleverly hidden electronic viewfinder which pops out from the corner of the camera.
+Other exciting features include 4K video, inbuilt wi-fi and a tilting touchscreen.
+You also get a cleverly hidden electronic viewfinder which pops out from the corner of the camera.

 In most cases, compacts which feature a large (one-inch) sensor, have a restricted zoom.
 However, Panasonic’s TZ100 manages to bridge the gap between premium compacts and superzooms, with its 10x optical zoom offering.